Wumen Huikai: Work

 His teachings, as revealed in his comments in Gate of Emptiness, closely followed those of Dahui Zonggao (大慧宗杲; Wade-Giles: Ta-hui Tsung-kao; Japanese: Daei Sōkō) (1089–1163).
 The importance of "Great Doubt" was one of his central teaching devices.
 Wumen said, "...[understanding Zen is] just a matter of rousing the mass of doubt throughout your body, day and night, and never letting up."
-In his comment on Case 1, Zhaozhou's dog, he called mu (無) "a red-hot iron ball which you have gulped down and which you try to vomit up, but cannot".
+In his comment on Case 1, Zhaozhou's dog, he called wu (無) "a red-hot iron ball which you have gulped down and which you try to vomit up, but cannot".

 Wumen believed in blocking all avenues of escape for the student, hence the "gateless barrier".
 Whatever activity a student proposed, Wumen rejected: "If you follow regulations, keeping the rules, you tie yourself without rope, but if you act any which way without inhibition you're a heretical demon. ...
 Clear alertness is wearing chains and stocks.
 Thinking good and bad is hell and heaven. ...
 Neither progressing nor retreating, you're a dead man with breath.
 So tell me, ultimately how do you practice?"